fossasia/pslab-firmware/README.md

 Existing Firmware
 -----------------
-The original library and main code for PSLab version 1 are located in directories 'PSLab_Original' and 'PSLab_Original_library'\\
+The original library and main code for PSLab version 1 are located in directories 'PSLab_Original' and 'PSLab_Original_library'.
 Please note that they must be located in the same directory during compilation via MPLABX because the former relatively imports the latter.

 This code is elaborately written , and SFR bit settings are done in separate lines of code for easily tweaking.
 The code can be shrunk if firmware efficiency becomes a concern at any point.